fsncps/hume-model/README.md

 ## Development Notes

-Adding / modifying equations is fairly easy.
+Adding or modifying equations is fairly easy.
 To modify one of the behavioural equations, simply find and edit the respective function in `equations.py`, e.g.:

 ```python
 def eq_production(A: float, K: float, alpha: float) -> float: